sun1638650145/Libraries-and-Extensions-for-TensorFlow-for-Apple-Silicon/tutorials/addons/addons.md

 # Build TensorFlow Addons from source

+## Attention ⚠️

+`TensorFlow Addons` already provides Apple Silicon precompiled `whl` files for all Python versions, which you can download directly from this [page](https://pypi.org/project/tensorflow-addons/).

 ## Necessary conditions

-It is assumed here that you have the necessary Unix-Like knowledge, [`brew`](https://brew.sh) and [`conda`](https://github.com/conda-forge/miniforge) have been installed in your terminal, and the installation and use methods of `brew` and `conda` will not be repeated here; most importantly, this tutorial is completely based on Apple Silicon (such as M1, M1 Pro, M1 Max or M1 Ultra) build, so make sure your Mac is Apple Silicon.
+It is assumed here that you have the necessary Unix-Like knowledge, [`brew`](https://brew.sh) and [`conda`](https://github.com/conda-forge/miniforge) have been installed in your terminal, and the installation and use methods of `brew` and `conda` will not be repeated here; most importantly, this tutorial is completely based on Apple Silicon build, so make sure your Mac is Apple Silicon.

 ## Step by Step